Macarons and Recioto – Wine & Cake #2

 With Recioto, the grapes dry by appassimento for between 100-200 days.
 The juice must be capable of fermenting out to 14% alcohol if it were dry wine.
 Hence a typical recioto is 12-12.5% alcohol with around 50-90 g/l of residual sugar.

-During drying, the grapes lose 50% of their weight and 40% of their water.
+The grapes lose 50% of their weight and 40% of their water during drying.
 However, the process involves more than mere concentration.
 It’s a metamorphosis, creating new compounds such as glycerol and resveratrol.
 Other natural flavoursome changes happen too; in sugars, acidity, amino acids and tannins.
 These all add complexity and nuance to the final wine.

 Recioto is always a delicious treat where moderate sweetness balances the acidity, so good examples are never cloying or sticky.
 So here’s one example worth trying.